WellthCare

 Step 2: Estimate Your Personal Healthcare Usage

-Honest self-assessment is the foundation of a good estimate.
+Your estimate is only as good as your honesty about your own health.
 Use the following categories to tally your typical annual care.

 For the Average User (Low Medical Need)